jainybhatt/telco-customer-churn/README.md

 ### Context

-"Predict behavior to retain customers.
-You can analyze all relevant customer data and develop focused customer retention programs."
+Predict behavior to retain customers.
+You can analyze all relevant customer data and develop focused customer retention programs.
 [IBM Sample Data Sets]

 ### Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.